banner image

 The ‘Double Demerits - Enforcement' road safety campaign was developed to encourage safe driver behaviour on our roads.
 The campaign reminds drivers and riders that during double demerit periods the consequences for breaking the road rules are more severe.

-• Speeding
+• speeding

-• Illegal use of mobile phones
+• illegal use of mobile phones

-• Not wearing a seatbelt
+• not wearing a seatbelt or wearing it incorrectly

-• Riding without a helmet
+• riding without a helmet.

 Visit the Transport for NSW website for more information.